5 Risk Factors for Varicose Veins

 Are Varicose Veins Dangerous?

-Are Varicose veins affect more than 30 million Americans.
-Varicose veins are blue in appearance and bulge on top of the skin.
-Varicose veins can be dangerous if they are not properly cared for.
+Varicose veins affect more than 30 million Americans.
+These type of veins are blue in appearance and bulge on top of the skin.
+They can be dangerous if they are not properly cared for.

 Yes, varicose veins are dangerous.
 People who have varicose are at risk for blood clots and ulcers.
-More people are realizing varicose veins are not limited to cosmetic issues.
+More people are realizing it’s not limited to cosmetic issues.
 If these veins are not treated in a timely manner, more serious problems can occur.

-Spider and varicose veins are similar.
-Like varicose veins, spider veins appear bulky on the skin’s surface.
+Spider veins are similar to varicose veins, spider veins appear bulky on the skin’s surface.
 Spider veins are fine lines that resemble a maze or fireworks in appearance.

-Complications of Varicose Veins: The two primary complications of varicose veins are ulcers and blood clots.
+What are the Complications?: The two primary complications are ulcers and blood clots.

 Blood Clots: Blood clots are enlarged veins within the leg.
 Blood clots cause a person’s leg to swell considerably, and daily tasks, such as walking, can become a challenge.
 Blood clots can cause unbearable pain on a daily basis.